benmvp/slides/2019/reactathon/react-eco.md

 </div>

 NOTES:
-- But enough about React itself
-  * The purpose of this talk is to look at the libs in the ecosystem
 - Probably the biggest complaint w/ React isn't React itself
   * But the tooling needed to get set up
 - I think the problem is that there's so much choice in this area